 This tunnel carries the Bay Ridge Branch beneath the previously encountered LIRR station.

-The Transit Authority has an incredible number of obscure subdivisions, about which very little information seems to exist.
-I only find out about them when I happen upon them in person.
-In my experience, they often have awesome logos, and the Elevated Iron Fabrication team is certainly no exception.
+The Transit Authority has a number of obscure subdivisions, about which very little public information seems to exist.
+The only reason I'm aware of them at all is that I will occasionally come across the name of one on a work truck or a door in the subway system or something like that.
+In my experience, they often have excellent logos, and Elevated Iron Fabrication is certainly no exception.
 Today the EIF crew, just out of frame to the right of the previous photo, was doing some structural rehabilitation on the elevated Canarsie Line.

 Benita Brucia, a teacher at St. Mary Gate of Heaven School in Ozone Park, wrote to me back in January asking if I would come talk to her class whenever I happened to walk by.
 Well, today was whenever!
 Her kids were shockingly well-behaved, asked lots of good questions, and sent me off with a bag full of parting gifts (some of which I am eating as we speak).